-This condition occurs when the linings of the airwaves of the lungs gets inflamed.
-As a result abnormal large amount of mucus is produced.
+This condition occurs when the linings of the airwaves of the lungs get inflamed.
+As a result, an abnormally large amount of mucus is produced.
 As mucus build up, your body will try to eject the mucus by coughing leading to a tickle in the chest.

 Happens when the heart does not beat with its normal rhythm.
 It is characterized by a single premature heartbeat leading to a fluttering sensation.

 Occurs when the acid in the stomach enters your throat.
 This leads to a burning sensation in the chest.

 In this condition, the lungs get infected.
 It is a very serious condition especially in the very young and older.
 A tickle in the chest is one symptom of pneumonia.

 It refers to a devastating sense of fear and panic.
 This anxiety causes a trickle in the chest.